Suggested Selling

 Reports show which suggestions are selected and where menu exposure should be adjusted.

-Questions from owners before deploying Sales Engine
+Questions from owners before deploying add-on prompts

 Can I choose which add-ons to promote?